 Tuesday, August 30 was our first full day of vacation, we left our hotel room and parked by the Acadia visitor center and called “CQ National Parks”.
 We ended up with 76 contacts in the log from NP01.

 After that we got on the road and headed toward Katadhin Woods and Waters, activating counties along the way including the county line between Penobscot and Aroostook Counties.

 As a newly designated National Monument, Katadhin Woods and Waters does not yet have a visitors center or any signs showing you when you enter and exit the park.
 We just had the map (above) to determine where the park boundaries were.
 All of the roads in black on the map are gravel roads that are also used for logging trucks.

-Entrance to Kadahdin Woods and Waters National Monument
+Entrance to Katahdin Woods and Waters National Monument

 Scenic View of Katahdin Woods and Waters NM

 The scenery along the river was beautiful with views of the mountains in the distance.

 We started operating on 20m and the pileups were huge!
 Everyone was excited to get this new NPOTA into the log.
 Fred, AB1OC/M ended up going split on 20m due to the size of the pileups.
 After a while, he moved to 40m to give the close-in folks a chance at MN84.
 We went back and further between 20m and 40m until the pileups thinned out.
 We also made 18 QSOs with the club callsign N1FD to also give the club credit for the activation.
 We really enjoyed activating the park and the people we talked to were great!
 We made a total of 350 QSOs from MN84.